Textualize/textual/docs/guide/layout.md

     ```{.textual path="docs/examples/guide/layout/utility_containers_using_with.py"}
     ```

-Note how the end result is the same, but the code with context managers is a little easer to read.
+Note how the end result is the same, but the code with context managers is a little easier to read.
 It is up to you which method you want to use, and you can mix context managers with positional arguments if you like!

 ## Grid